ericsonga/Ex1SecondPost/_sources/posttestOrderCode.rst

 Post-test 2 Order Code Problem (Mixed Up Code)
 --------------------------------------------------

 Construct the function ``getAverage(nums,first,last)`` that takes a list of numbers, nums, and returns the average of the numbers between the first and last indices (inclusive).
 To do this first create a variable total and set its initial value to 0.
 Then loop from the first index to the last index (inclusive) and get the current value at the index and add it to the total.
-Check if the difference between the last index and the first index is greater than or equal to 1 and if so return the total divided by the difference and otherwise return 0 (to prevent a divide by 0).
+Check if the last index minus the first index plus one is greater than or equal to 1 and if so return the total divided by the last index minus the first index plus one.
+Otherwise return 0 (to prevent a divide by 0).

 Examples
 =========